Diet and Nutrition for NMO

 • Maintain a constant environment for the brain

-Harmful proteins and molecules can enter the brain in NMO, due to a weak or leaky blood-brain barrier.
+Harmful proteins and molecules can enter the brain in NMOSD, due to a weak or leaky blood-brain barrier.
 This can sometimes result in oxidative stress.
 This is a specific kind of damage resulting from injurious molecules called reactive oxygen species.
-Oxidative stress could possibly play a role in NMO, though this is not well known.
+Oxidative stress could possibly play a role in NMOSD, though this is not well known.
 Taking antioxidants may be of interest because of this link.
 Antioxidant nutrients may include:9

 • Omega-3 fatty acids